libopencm3/libopencm3/README.md

 ------------

 Simply pass -I and -L flags to your own project.
-See the libopencm3-examples repository for an example of using this library as a git submodule, the most popular method of use.
+See the libopencm3-examples repository for an example of using this library as a Git submodule, the most popular method of use.

 It is strongly advised that you do not attempt to install this library to any path inside your toolchain itself.
-While this means you don't have to include any `-I` or `-L` flags in your projects, it is _very_ easy to confuse a multilib linker from picking the right versions of libraries.
-Common symptoms are hardfaults caused by branches into arm code.
-You can use `arm-none-eabi-objdump` to check for this in your final elf.
+While this means you don't have to include any `-I` or `-L` flags in your projects, it is _very_ easy to confuse a multi-library linker from picking the right versions of libraries.
+Common symptoms are hardfaults caused by branches into ARM code.
+You can use `arm-none-eabi-objdump` to check for this in your final ELF file.
 You have been warned.

 Coding style and development guidelines
 ---------------------------------------